Actively Recruiting

 - Acute cardiogenic pulmonary edema requiring non-invasive ventilation (NIV)

-- Glasgow Coma Scale score less than 13
+- Glasgow Coma Scale score below 13

 - Imminent need for intubation